Pig toilet: Fishpond toilet

 In China, "Family dwellings are commonly built close to the fish pond with toilets overhanging the pond to facilitate fertilization. ...
 Some pigsties as well as latrines for humans are built on the adjacent dike so as to overhang the pond."
 But by 1988, these fish pond toilets were falling out of favour, as the farmers found it more useful to ferment human and pig excrement together, and apply it to the aquaculture ponds as needed.

-In Vietnam, the traditional fish pond toilet, which was described as "widespread" as recently as 2008, polluted the waterways, but was perceived as more hygienic (less smelly) than various modern alternatives that the government was pressing on the villagers.
+In Vietnam, the traditional fish pond toilet, which was described as "widespread" as recently as 2008, polluted the waterways, but was perceived as more hygienic (less odorous) than various modern alternatives that the government was pressing on the villagers.

+In popular culture

+The anime JoJo's Bizarre Adventure features a pig toilet in a Calcutta restaurant in Season 2 episode 10: The Emperor and the Hanged Man, Part 1.